Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Calculations & data sourcing

-The carbon emission factors to be used can be found Resolution MEPC.308(73) and in Appendix 6 of the Sea Cargo Charter Technical Guidance.
+A complete list of default and more granular emission factors can be found in Tables 8.1 and 8.2 of the Sea Cargo Charter’s Technical Guidance.

 Calculations & data sourcing